smartenv-crs4/keycloak-api-manager/README.md

   Main supported options:
   - grantType: [required] The OAuth2 grant type used for authentication. example "password".
 Possible values: 'password', 'client_credentials', 'refresh_token', etc.
   - clientId: [required] string containing the client ID configured in Keycloak.
 Required for all grant types.
+  - tokenLifeSpan: [required] Lifetime of an access token expressed in seconds.
+It indicates how often the access token should be renewed.
+If set incorrectly and the Keycloak token expires before the renewal interval defined by this parameter, errors and exceptions may occur
   - username: [optional] string username.
 Required when using the password grant type.
   - password: [optional] string password.
 Required when using the password grant type.
   - baseUrl: [Optional] Keycloak base Url